 - Switching old fridges, washing machines, dishwashers and other domestic appliances for those with a higher efficiency rating could save on average £213

-- Other changes that are easier & to implement include washing clothes on the cold water setting and drying them outside instead of in the tumble dryer, and only using the dishwasher when fully loaded
+- Other changes that are easier to implement include washing clothes at a colder water temperature and drying them outside instead of in the tumble dryer, and only using the dishwasher when it’s fully loaded

 - Choose to put on a jumper rather than turning up the thermostat.
-Lowering the temperature of your home by a couple of degrees, as well as turning down radiators in rooms you don’t use, is a quick and easy way to reduce emissions and keep costs down
+Lowering the temperature of your home by a couple of degrees and turning down radiators in rooms you don’t use is a quick and easy way to reduce emissions and keep costs down

 Greener power sources